jrd261/gotham-transit/README.md

 In case you wanted to see me implement a database I did build an endpoint to store and retrieve a user's favorites in an Amazon DynamoDB table.
 GET/POST a json list to/from "/favorites/:id".
 You can run a local dynamodb to test it.

-In most situations building exactly to spec is critically imporant but I thought this was a great oppurtunity to take a few liberties on implementation.
+In most situations building exactly to spec is critically important but I thought this was a great opportunity to take a few liberties on implementation.

 What's Next?